fgaim/artext/README.md

-# Artext: Artificial Text Generation

 [![LICENSE](https://img.shields.io/github/license/fgaim/artext.svg)](https://github.com/fgaim/artext/blob/master/LICENSE)
 ![GitHub issues](https://img.shields.io/github/issues/fgaim/artext.svg)
 [![PyPI](https://img.shields.io/pypi/v/artext.svg)](https://pypi.org/project/artext/)
 [![CircleCI](https://circleci.com/gh/fgaim/artext.svg?style=shield)](https://circleci.com/gh/fgaim/artext)

+# Artext: Artificial Text Generation
 ## Probabilistic Noising of Natural Language

 Artext is a work on injecting noise into text without affecting the core meaning for a human reader.
 This kind of data can be useful for many NLP tasks, particulary in making models robust to noisy/erroneous input.

+Note: Noising will generally increase the vocabulary size of the data sets, as it introduces word inflections and orthographic variations that may not have existed before.
+Therefore, it should be used with caution, especially for closed-vocabulary neural network models such as machine translation.
+In such scenarios, consider using subword based vocabulary (`BPE` for instance).

 This is a work in progress, and the result of our experiments we will published soon.
 Meanwhile, if you use `artext` in your research please cite this repository.

-> Note: Noising will generally increase the vocabulary size of the data sets, as it introduces word inflections and orthographic variations that may not have existed before.
-Therefore, use it with caution, especially for closed-vocabulary neural network models such as machine translation.
-Consider using subword based vocabulary (`BPE` for instance) in such scenarios.

 ## Setup